alvarogonzalezferrer/zerozeroufo/README.md

 * **All patches and fixes are welcome.
 Also the comments, I love receiving comments!**

 * Data will be automatically loaded - unloaded when needed to keep RAM usage to a minimum.

+* This game is old-school, no DLCs, no loot boxes, no pay walls, no DRM, no phone-home spyware, no monetization bullshit, just art.

 **Random ramblings**